Chiang Kai-shek: Rising power

 Though Chiang had consolidated the power of the KMT in Nanjing, it was still necessary to capture Beijing to claim the legitimacy needed for international recognition.
 Beijing was taken in June 1928, from an alliance of the warlords Feng Yuxiang and Yan Xishan.
-Yan moved in and captured Beiping on behalf of his new allegiance after the death of Zhang Zuolin in 1928.
-His successor, Zhang Xueliang, accepted the authority of the KMT leadership, and the Northern Expedition officially concluded, completing Chiang's nominal unification of China and ending the Warlord Era.
+Yan moved in and captured Peiping on behalf of his new allegiance after the death of Zhang Zuolin in 1928.
+His successor, Zhang Xueliang, accepted the authority of the KMT leadership, and the Northern Expedition officially concluded, marking the end of the Warlord Era.

-After the Northern Expedition ended in 1928, Yan, Feng, Li Zongren and Zhang Fakui broke off relations with Chiang shortly after a demilitarization conference in 1929, and together they formed an anti-Chiang coalition to openly challenge the legitimacy of the Nanjing government.
-In the Central Plains War, they were defeated.
+After the Northern Expedition, Yan, Feng, Li Zongren and Zhang Fakui broke off relations with Chiang shortly after a demilitarization conference in 1929.
+Joined by Wang Jingwei, they formed an anti-Chiang coalition to openly challenge the legitimacy of the Nanjing government.
+They were defeated in the Central Plains War.

 Chiang made great efforts to gain recognition as the official successor of Sun Yat-sen. In a pairing of great political significance, Chiang was Sun's brother-in-law.
 He had married Soong Mei-ling, the younger sister of Soong Ching-ling, Sun's widow, on 1 December 1927.
 Originally rebuffed in the early 1920s, Chiang managed to ingratiate himself to some degree with Soong Mei-ling's mother by first divorcing his wife and concubines and promising to sincerely study the precepts of Christianity.
-He read the copy of the Bible that May-ling had given him twice before making up his mind to become a Christian, and three years after his marriage he was baptized in the Soong's Methodist church.
-Although some observers felt that he adopted Christianity as a political move, studies of his recently opened diaries suggest that his faith was strong and sincere and that he felt that Christianity reinforced Confucian moral teachings.
+He read the copy of the Bible that Mei-ling had given him twice before making up his mind to become a Christian, and three years after his marriage he was baptized in the Soong's Methodist church.
+Although observers felt that he adopted Christianity as a political move, studies of his autobiographical accounts and recently opened diaries suggest that his faith was strong and sincere and that he felt that Christianity reinforced Confucian teachings.

-Upon reaching Beijing, Chiang paid homage to Sun Yat-sen and had his body moved to the new capital of Nanjing to be enshrined in a mausoleum, the Sun Yat-sen Mausoleum.
+Upon reaching Beijing, Chiang paid homage to Sun Yat-sen and had his body moved from the Temple of Azure Clouds to the new capital of Nanjing to be enshrined in the Sun Yat-sen Mausoleum.